AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-non-date-based.md

 ### Adding a metric

-Now that we are in the `Report Builder`, we add the metric that we want to perform the analysis on (example: `Revenue` or `Orders`).
+Now that you are in the `Report Builder`, you add the metric that you want to perform the analysis on (example: `Revenue` or `Orders`).

 >[!NOTE]
 >
 >Native [!DNL Google Analytics] metrics are not compatible with the `Cohort Report Builder`.
-Our goal for this example is to look at revenue over time for first-order customers who were acquired through different GA sources.
+The goal for this example is to look at revenue over time for first-order customers who were acquired through different GA sources.

 ### Toggle `Metric View` to `Cohort`

 ![1-toggle metric view to cohort](../../assets/1-toggle-metric-view-to-cohort.png)

-This opens up a new window where we can configure the details of the Cohort Report.
+This opens up a new window where you can configure the details of the Cohort Report.

 Five specifications are needed to build a Cohort report: